aloha666/Java2021/Antra Java.md

 ### 2. columnar data stores or column family

-One column family is one topic/ID.
+Divide data into groups/colmns, one column family is one topic/ID.

 **de-normalization**: group all information in one column family

  代表：Cassandra, Hbase